reko-beep/chongyun-bot/README.md

 it contains

     🔸 Paimon soundboard! (sounds provided)
-    🔸 Support for build and ascension commands (you need to add yours own in the rescpective folder) 🔸 Paimon quotes (taken from paimonquotes twitter handle!)
+    🔸 Support for build and ascension commands (you need to add yours own in the respective folder) 🔸 Paimon quotes (taken from paimonquotes twitter handle!)
     🔸 Quests with chapters and acts.
 (Guides taken from Genshin Impact fandom page!)
     🔸 An anime command, cuz felt the need for server.